 Language skill is critical for success in the field of international studies.
-By completion of the MAIS Program, students are required to show proficiency in a non-English language at intermediate level two (fourth semester language course at USF), either through previous undergraduate coursework, by passing a language exam at USF, or by completing a fourth-semester language course.
+By the completion of the MAIS Program, students are required to show proficiency in a non-English language at intermediate level two (fourth-semester language course at USF), either through previous undergraduate coursework, by passing a language exam at USF, or by completing a fourth-semester language course.

 You do, however, need to produce the necessary documentation so that the language requirement can be officially waived.
 If the requisite transcripts were not included in your initial application to the graduate program, please deliver them to the department office in KA 213.

 Arabic, Hebrew, Italian, and Russian must be taken on-campus.
-Please contact the Program Assistant in the Department of Modern and Classical Languages at (415) 422-2802 to make arrangements.
+Please contact the Program Assistant in the Department of Languages, Literatures, and Cultures at (415) 422-2802 to make arrangements.